Learn to ride a bicycle at Burning Man

 We get a few requests about renting adult tricycles or tandems every year from people that have never had the chance to learn to ride a bike.
 We are not yet able to affordably deliver trikes or tandems to the Playa, but we have another solution to try: bicycle riding!

 The Playa is the PERFECT place to learn and Hammer And Cyclery is the perfect camp to make it happen.
 The Playa is flat, soft, and wide open.
 Plenty of space to avoid obstacles.
 A riding surface that doesn't provide much resistance.
 The dust isn't fun to fall on, but of all the things to hit on your way down from a bicycle seat, it's not too bad.
+(Incidentally, no one has fallen during a lesson from me.)

 And, as a bicycle camp, Hammer And Cyclery has tons of different sizes and styles to choose from for your first ride.
 We offer Learn-to-Ride clinics Tuesday thru Friday at noon.
 Here's how we do it: